 The present research examined a unique case of a community of professional women who were serving in the army (the Israel Defense Forces, or IDF).
 Military organizations are characterized by a special employment arrangement, including selection, recruitment, and training of soldiers for different professions and roles (OMahony et al., 2017).

 The IDF is among the only armies in the world that has conscripted women into its ranks under a mandatory draft law since its establishment in 1948 (Moshe, 2013).
-The Security Service Law stipulates that any person who is an Israeli citizen or a permanent resident, has reached the age of 18, and has not been exempted from service can be called up for service (Moshe, 2013).
-As of 2021, women account for about 40% of the IDF's conscript soldiers and about 25% of the officer corps.
-Despite the mandatory nature of the draft law, the average rate of enlistment of women in recent years has been 58%, which is quite low compared with the average enlistment rate of men of about 75% of the total potential (Shafran-Gittleman, 2018).
-The law also stipulates that women can apply for discharge from the army for reasons of religion and conscience, or three additional reasons: parenting, marriage, and pregnancy (Eran-Jona & Padan, 2018).
+The Security Service Law stipulates that any person who is an Israeli citizen or a permanent resident, has reached the age of 18, and has not been exempted can be called up for service (Moshe, 2013).
+As of 2021, women account for about 40% of the IDF's conscripted soldiers and about 25% of its officer corps.
+Despite the mandatory nature of the draft law, the average rate of enlistment of women in recent years has been 58%, which is quite low compared with that of men, which averages about 75% (Shafran-Gittleman, 2018).
+The law also stipulates that women can apply for discharge from the army for reasons of religion and conscience, or due to parenting responsibilities, marriage, and pregnancy (Eran-Jona & Padan, 2018).

 In general, armies are characterized by an organizational culture of total commitment to work in terms of time and location (OMahony et al., 2017).
 The Israeli army is characterized by a hierarchy in which most of the senior officers are men.
 The dominance of men in the IDF derives from their responsibility for most of the combat action; only a minority of women serve command and combat roles, with most assigned to combat-support posts (Karazi-Presler et al., 2018).
 Accordingly, the identity of female soldiers is developed relative to that of the male soldiers (Karazi-Presler et al., 2018).

 Three main factors have guided the integration of women into the IDF throughout the years: (a) the perception of the IDF as a people’s army; (b) security needs; and (c) social processes that contribute to or undermine gender equality.
 In addition to mandatory service which represents a contribution to the state, the question arises of the long-term involvement and commitment of women who remain in the career service after serving their mandatory term.
-The decision to continue in the career service is made jointly by the employee and the organization.
-Eran Jona and Padan (2018) found that for all the soldiers, the decision to remain in IDF career service at a mid-level rank can be attributed mainly to intrinsic factors, such as recognition of the contribution to the organization, satisfaction with work, social ties with coworkers, and the like.
+The decision to continue in the career service is made jointly by the soldier and the organization.
+Eran-Jona and Padan (2018) found that for all the soldiers, the decision to remain in IDF career service at a mid-level rank can be attributed mainly to intrinsic factors, such as recognition of the contribution to the organization, satisfaction with work, social ties with coworkers, and the like.
 It is less associated with extrinsic factors such as wages, perks such as a vehicle, promotion, and the like.
 Nevertheless, from the point of view of the organization, there have been significant changes in recent years.
 Following increases in the wages of the career soldiers, and most notably in the pensions paid to servicepeople, who customarily retire at age 45-50, the IDF had to redesign the career service.
 This resulted in a reduction of the number of people serving (Almog et al., 2021).
 In the process of this change, the organizational culture of the IDF became more like that of the labor market in Israel, and of career armies that are not based on universal conscription (Levy, 2020).